How Does a Contact-Start Plasma Cutter Work? Pros & Cons

 What Is the Difference Between Contact and Non Contact Plasma Cutters?

-You should differentiate plasma cutting techniques by initiation: contact-start requires touching the workpiece, while non-contact doesn’t.
+You should differentiate plasma cutting techniques by initiation: contact-start requires touching the workpiece, while non-contact methods (such as many pilot arc systems) don’t.
 Pay attention to safety precautions and equipment maintenance, as contact-start demands more upkeep due to electrode wear from physical contact.

 Will a 20 Gallon Air Compressor Run a Plasma Cutter?